North Walsham: Museum and heritage

 North Walsham is home to the Norfolk Motorcycle Museum, a privately owned collection of around 80 motorcycles dating up to 1960.
 Toys are also on display, particularly die-cast toys.

 North Walsham is home to the North Walsham Heritage Centre.
 The Heritage Centre displays information and artefacts on the whole range of the town's history.

 Freedom of the Town

-The following people and military units have received the Freedom of the Town of North Walsham.
+Lauren Hemp, footballer raised in North Walsham, was awarded Freedom of the Town in 2022.